 About John Kilgore

-John Kilgore is a Grammy-winning recording engineer, sound designer and recording studio owner.
+John Kilgore is a two-time Grammy-winning recording engineer, sound designer and recording studio owner.

 He won a Grammy in 2015 for best engineered album - Classical for Ask Your Mama - 12 Moods for Jazz, composed by Laura Karpman.